hmacread/keelscape/README.md

 http://www.keelscape.com

-A web application designed to facilitate sharing of waypoints, tracks, route maps within the world cruising community and their freinds and family.
+A web application designed to facilitate sharing of waypoints, tracks, route maps within the sailing community, their freinds and family.

 ## Developer Setup